Eliminate Drain Issues for Good: Stop These 5 Precursors Now

 4. Structural damage

 Blocked drains can be caused by cracked or collapsed pipes, whether they are due to weather changes or age.
-Signs of structural damage of pipes include:
+The following are signs of pipe damage:

 - Multiple blocked fixtures